Browser Plugins

 When doesn’t a plugin make sense?

-When the problem can be solved by an API integration without user interaction in the browser — a plugin is overkill.
+When the problem can be solved by an API integration without user interaction in the browser - a plugin is overkill.
 When there’s no stable environment: source system APIs change daily without documentation, or the provider doesn’t guarantee backward compatibility.
 In that case, maintaining the plugin becomes a losing battle.
-We’ll say this directly before the project starts.
+We’ll advise against the project before it starts.

 If a plugin is too little and a full custom system is too much - we check whether process automation can solve the problem faster and more cheaply.
 We choose the tool for the scale of the problem, not the project budget.